-- .1 The requirements for park provision throughout the DCP area are set out in the DCP and the MHIA, and the area of the sector to be provided as park is shown on the Proposed Plan of Subdivision (refer Figure 4).
-The estimated areas of each park type to be provided within this sector are as follows: - Linear Park: 524m
+.1 The requirements for park provision throughout the DCP area are set out in the DCP and the MHIA, no land is to be dedicated as a result of any development application.

 10.1.5 Stormwater

 - .1 The principal developer must comply with the provisions of the Stormwater Management Plans for Tributary 2B, as approved by Council, and construct stormwater management works so far as they relate to this sector.
 The provisions of the Stormwater Management Plans override Clause 45(a) of the planning scheme. - .2 In addition, the principal developer must construct stormwater drainage systems as required by the MHIA to roads, parks and lots.